No phone calls, no groceries: Kashmir on edge under lockdown

 An unprecedented security lockdown amid a near-total communications blackout entered a fourth day Thursday, forcing some news organizations to hand-carry dispatches out of the region.

-The lives of millions in India’s only Muslim-majority region have been upended since the latest — and most serious — crackdown followed a decision by New Delhi to revoke the special status of Jammu and Kashmir and downgrade the Himalayan region from statehood to a territory.
+The lives of millions in India’s only Muslim-majority region have been upended since the latest — and most serious — crackdown while New Delhi moved to revoke the special status of Jammu and Kashmir and downgrade the Himalayan region from statehood to a territory.
 Kashmir is claimed in full by both India and Pakistan, and rebels have been fighting Indian rule in the portion it administers for decades.

 In central Srinagar, the region’s main city, few pedestrians ventured out of their homes to navigate barbed-wire checkpoints guarded by helmeted soldiers in camouflage, wielding rifles and protective shields.